iMoonLab/DeepHypergraph/docs/source/tutorial/model.rst

 The hybrid structure model is a model that supports multiple types of correlation structures as input.
 Given a set of vertices and vertex feature ``X``, assume that you have constructed low-order structure like simple graph ``g`` and high-order like simple hypergraph ``hg``.
-A hybrid structure model can be implamented as follows:
+A hybrid structure model can be implemented as follows:

 .. code-block:: python